 This verse refers to the shows that the Romans had put on at the coliseum where Christians were killed for sport.
 Likewise, most of the apostles were killed in public spectacles that were put on in an attempt to keep people from accepting Jesus Christ.
 This is the same type of thing that will happen to those that refuse to worship the beast as we see in Revelation 13.
 We also see that Paul made a distinction between himself (as an apostle) and the other believers.
 There are many, today, that are giving themselves the title of apostle but they forget that Jesus made a distinction and personally chose these men.

-We are fools for Christ, but you are so wise in Christ!
-We are weak, but you are strong!
-You are honored, we are dishonored!
+For the Messiah's sake we are fools, but united with the Messiah you are wise!
+We are weak, but you are strong; you are honored, but we are dishonored.

 Paul continues to show us the difference between himself and the other leaders.
 We see that the apostles were not raised up while they walked this earth but they will be rewarded in heaven.
 They will each have a throne in heaven as we see in Revelation 4.
 Many who are claiming this "title" for themselves are not walking in the same way as they have fancy cars, fancy homes, etc. and are not being persecuted for Christ.

-To this very hour we go hungry and thirsty, we are in rags, we are brutally treated, we are homeless.
-We work hard with our own hands.
-When we are cursed, we bless; when we are persecuted, we endure it; when we are slandered, we answer kindly.
-Up to this moment we have become the scum of the earth, the refuse of the world.
+Till this very moment we go hungry and thirsty, we are dressed in rags, we are treated roughly, we wander from place to place, we exhaust ourselves working with our own hands for our living.
+When we are cursed, we keep on blessing; when we are persecuted, we go on putting up with it; when we are slandered, we continue making our appeal.
+We are the world's garbage, the scum of the earth - yes, to this moment!

 Paul continues to describe what the apostles went through and we see that they did not have a bunch of earthly possessions.
 They worked with their hands and were not lifted up like royalty.
 Instead, they were treated in much the same way that Jesus was as He walked this earth.